gilnam74/vex-sneppet/VEX-for-artists.md

 We are almost there:
 [![](https://live.staticflickr.com/65535/50108868002_168cbcd89f_o.png )](https://live.staticflickr.com/65535/50108868002_168cbcd89f_o.png)

 The only thing we need to adjust is a linear behavior of the setup.
-Currently, each new point is shifted on the same value as a rest of all new points.
+Currently, each new point is shifted on the same value as the rest of all new points.
 To get a smoothed curve we need another formula to modify the shift value individually for each point.
 This value should be dependent on the distance from the center of new points (the closest point to the center should have less shift, e.g. adjusted on a higher value), hence the iteration number could be used here as well.

+In other words, we need to scale our points (which are vectors) down closer to center, and **to scale vector we need to multiply or divide it by a certain number**.

-To adjust the shift value we will **multiply** the Y position by an arbitrary float number (let's name it "curvature"), dependent on an iteration number.
+So, to adjust the shift value we will **multiply** the Y position by an arbitrary float number (let's name it "curvature"), dependent on an iteration number.
 Let's just try the same formula:

 ```C
 int number_of_points = chi('number_of_points');